 Santa Ynez Valley AVA

-A long east-west corridor with varying temperature: the west side of the valley is cooler as it is closer to the Pacific breeze, while the east side and further inland are significantly warmer.
-The diversity in climates within this AVA allows the growing of Chardonnay, Pinot Noir, and varieties of Bordeaux and Rhône—including Cabernet Sauvignon, Merlot, Grenache, Marsanne, Mourvèdre, Roussanne, Syrah, and Viognier.
+A long east-west corridor with varying temperature: the west side of the valley is cooler as it is closer to the Pacific breeze while the east side and further inland are significantly warmer.
+The Santa Ynez Valley AVA has the largest concentration of wineries and the most varied grape varieties.
+The climatic diversity here enables the cultivation of Chardonnay, Pinot Noir, and varieties of Bordeaux and Rhône—including Cabernet Sauvignon, Merlot, Grenache, Marsanne, Mourvèdre, Roussanne, Syrah, and Viognier.
 Small amounts of Arneis, Gewürztraminer, and Riesling can also be found here.

-This AVA boasts various soil types, ranging from sand to gravel, loam, and diatomaceous earth (i.e. deposits of fossilized marine life that are high in Calcium Silicate).
+The Santa Ynez Valley AVA boasts various soil types, ranging from sand to gravel, loam, and diatomaceous earth (i.e. deposits of fossilized marine life that are high in Calcium Silicate).
 All of these soil types provide excellent drainage and are highly suitable for viticulture.
-This AVA has the largest concentration of wineries, and the grape varieties grown here are also the most varied.

 Please note that four other AVAs are nestled within Santa Ynez Valley; they are Sta.
 Rita Hills, Happy Canyon, Ballard Canyon, and Los Olivos District.